There are countless items on the market right now that promise to be eco-friendly — but are they really effective?

 Where to buy rechargeable light bulbs:

-While rechargeable light bulbs may not seem as common a household item as rechargeable batteries, they're almost just as easy to find — and there are plenty of options out there, depending on your price point.
+While rechargeable light bulbs may not seem as common, they're almost just as easy to find, with plenty of options at many price points.

 For starters, you can pick up a rechargeable bulb on your next trip to IKEA, where the Tosthult rechargeable LED bulb will run you $13.99.
 This is a lot more expensive than a typical LED bulb, which usually go for a few bucks a piece — but this might be worth it to you for the peace of mind that your home won't immediately go dark in a power outage.

 Amazon also features plenty of options, should you choose to support the site (we understand if you don't).
 There, you can buy a two-pack of the bulbs for $17.99.
 Your local hardware store, Lowe's, and Home Depot should also have some in stock at various wattages, depending on what you need.

 Basically, getting a set of rechargeable light bulbs is not only handy in an emergency, it's also an eco- and renter-friendly option for your next redecoration.

 There are even rechargeable Christmas lights, for the holiday season.

 Those plug-in Christmas lights don't last forever, and during a blustery snow storm, they won't stay on if the power goes out.
 That said, there are rechargeable Christmas lights on Amazon that will keep the holiday spirit going, even if the storm knocks your power out.